Market Penetration Strategy

 Surveys, interviews, focus groups, customer advisory boards, and online review monitoring all help to collect customer opinions, needs, and reasons for understanding customer opinions, needs, and purchase motivations.

-Example: Use email marketing to conduct surveys to assess interest in new clothing lines and styles.
+For example, you can use email marketing to conduct surveys to assess interest in new clothing lines and styles.

 ii.
 Use Feedback for Improvements